KTWangster/JournalBuddy/README.md

 After signing up, users are provided five minutes to type in a journal entry.

-### Use your own Firebase Credentials

-* visit https://firebase.google.com/ and create a Firebase App
-* copy and paste your Credentials from your Firebase App into src/firebase/firebase.js
-* activate Email/Password Sign-In Method in your Firebase App

 ``` npm i ```
 * Firebase